MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/enable-usage-analytics.md

 See [Office 365 admin roles](../add-users/about-admin-roles.md) for more information.

-1. Sign in with your admin credentials, and go to the [Admin center](../admin-overview/about-the-admin-center.md).
+1. Sign in with your admin credentials, and go to the [admin center](../admin-overview/about-the-admin-center.md).

 2. In the admin center, expand the left nav, and go to **Reports** \> **Usage**.